 38 Rue Saint-Maur, 75011 Paris

-A Luxury Approach to Shopping at Galeries Lafayette Champs-Élysées
+Luxury Shopping at Galeries Lafayette Champs-Élysées

 Shopping may seem like an obvious, even mundane choice for something to do in Paris when it rains, but not if you go to the new Galeries Lafayette on Champs-Élysées.
 In March 2019, the famous Parisian department store opened a new location on the city’s most famous shopping street.
 A whopping 70,000 square feet of total luxury, Galeries Lafayette invites you to peruse four floors of the latest and most exclusive fashion, lifestyle and culinary collections.
 Offering new technology-based services such as the ability to book a trained Personal Stylist or use “smart hangers” (which advise you whether or not your desired style and size is available), it is the perfect blend of Art Deco heritage and modern day efficiency.
 Don’t miss having a coffee or lunch at one of the two dining spaces – Café Citron and Oursin – both curated by famous French fashion designer Simon Porte Jacquemus.